 NordVPN provides some of the fastest connection speeds in the VPN industry, meaning that having multiple devices connected to your router won’t slow down your connection to a crawl.
 In my most recent round of speed tests, NordVPN scored well with an average download speed of 196.4 Mbps.

 Whether you’re streaming video, gaming, sharing files, or just monitoring your front doorbell camera, you’ll have plenty of bandwidth and need never worry about data caps.
 (If your ISP places data caps on your monthly usage, you’ll still be subject to those.)

-When you’re out and about, your devices are even protected then, thanks to NordVPN’s excellent app support, including options for the Amazon Fire, Android, Android TV, iOS, Linux, macOS and Windows device platforms.
-Chrome and Firefox browser extensions are also available.
+When you’re out and about, your devices are even protected then, thanks to NordVPN’s excellent app support, including options for Amazon Fire, Android, Android TV, iOS, Linux, macOS (including native M1/M2 Mac support), and Windows device platforms.
+Chrome, Edge, and Firefox browser extensions are also available.